adamsilver/fdpb/05-Inbox-Management.md

 Our inbox is seemingly less tabular.
 It's a list of emails that if read out as "From Heydon, subject: Buttons, 19/09/2017 at 9am" would be quite readable.

-In fact, Mailchimp has a similar looking interface to Gmail but uses list items instead of tables:
+Mailchimp, which is not an inbox, has a similar looking interface to Gmail but uses list items instead of tables:

 ![Mailchimp List](./images/mailchimp-list.png)

-This shows that semantics on the web is hard.
-Only once we take a step back and try and critique solutions from many articles does the "right" solution rear its head.
+It looks the same, but the advantage of a list items over tables is that they are maleable.
+Semantics on the web is hard.
+Only once we take a step back and critique solutions from many angles does the "right" solution show itself.

 This may seem a bit out of place in a book about form patterns but forms aren't something that exist in a vaccum.
-It goes to show that we must consider their surrounds just as much as we should consider the elements themselves.
-If you're interested in wider problems to accessibility you should read Heydon Pickering's *Inclusive Design Patterns*.
+They are a major part of an interface, but they rarely form an interface on their own.

-At this point, it seems prudent to choose an unordered list to represent our inbox.
-This certainly makes it easier to design for small screens.
-Designing for those with small screens is an act of inclusive design.
+On balance, an unordered list is preferential.
+This is not to say tables are bad.
+We can't classify elements this way.
+We simply need to understand their meaning, their behaviour and their constraints.

-Here's what our inbox looks like so far:
+So here's our inbox:

 ![Inbox](./images/inbox.png)